vicgarcia/c920pi/README.md

 * install supervisor and configure to run the capture script
 * setup dynamic dns update utility for No-IP (noip.com)

-After running this script, there will be some manual configuration required to configure and enable the No IP dynamic dns updater.
-If this is something you want to use, you have to run this to install/configure to utility.
+After the script is run, you will need to set up a user for http authentication.

+    $ sudo htpasswd -c /etc/nginx/password <username>

+And finish configuration of your self-signed SSL certificate.
+Be sure to use the proper FQDN.

+    $ sudo su
+    $ cd /etc/nginx/ssl
+    $ openssl req -new -key server.key -out server.csr
+    $ openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt

+I'd recommend also setting up your firewall with UFW.

+    $ sudo su
+    $ ufw allow https
+    $ ufw allow ssh
+    $ ufw enable

+If you would like to use the provided NoIP dynamic dns updater, you will need to compile and configure it.
+This can be done like so.

+    $ sudo su
-    cd /usr/src/noip-2.1.9-1
+    $ cd /usr/src/noip-2.1.9-1
-    make && make install
+    $ make && make install
+    $ exit

 After performing this installation, reboot the raspberry pi.
 When the device reboots, the camera capture will be running and serving live video.

 You should be able to access this video in a browser at :

-    http://<ip or hostname of raspberry pi>:8000/video.m3u8
+    https://<ip or hostname of raspberry pi>/video.m3u8

 Vic Garcia | http://vicg4rcia.com